 Energy Storage

-Some solar farm substations may also incorporate energy storage systems, such as batteries, to store excess energy generated during peak sunlight hours.
-This stored energy can then be dispatched when solar generation is low, enhancing the reliability of the solar power supply.
+Solar farm substations often include energy storage systems, like batteries, to capture surplus energy produced during peak sunlight hours.
+This stored energy can be released during periods of low solar generation, improving the reliability and consistency of the solar power supply.

 Solar Interconnection FAQs